-In \autoref{sec:DTR}, a degree type result is given, which generalizes Brooks' theorem, Gallai's theorem, degree-choosable, signed degree-colorable, DP-degree-colorable.
+In \autoref{sec:DTR}, a degree type result is given, which generalizes Brooks' theorem, Gallai's theorem, degree-choosable, signed degree-colorable, and DP-degree-colorable results.
 In \autoref{sec:SELF-STRENGTHENING}, we show that the degree type result is self-strengthening.
-In \autoref{sec:MINIMAL}, a structural result is given for a minimal counterexample of the existence of strictly $f$-degenerate transversal.
-In \autoref{sec:applications}, many applications of the results in \autoref{sec:DTR}--\ref{sec:MINIMAL} is given.
+In \autoref{sec:MINIMAL}, some structural results are presented for a minimal counterexample for the existence of strictly $f$-degenerate transversal.
+In \autoref{sec:applications}, many applications of the results in \autoref{sec:DTR}--\ref{sec:MINIMAL} are presented.
 In the final section, we pose and discuss some open problems.